 (5) The deed restriction is enforceable by the Community Development Director or his or her designee for the benefit of the City.
-Failure of the property owner to comply with the deed restriction may result in legal action against the property owner, and the City is authorized to obtain any remedy available to it at law or equity, including, but not limited to, obtaining an injunction enjoining the use of the ADU or JADU in violation of the recorded restrictions or abatement of the illegal unit.
+Failure of this property owner to comply with the deed restriction may result in legal action against the property owner, and the City is authorized to obtain any remedy available to it at law or equity, including, but not limited to, obtaining an injunction enjoining the use of the ADU or JADU in violation of the recorded restrictions or abatement of the illegal unit.

-Chapter 25.59 Accessory Dwelling Units, Section 25.59.070 Development standards for accessory dwelling units, is added as follows:
+Section 8: Chapter 25.59 Accessory Dwelling Units, Section 25.59.070 Development standards for accessory dwelling units, is added as follows:

-25.59.070 Development standards for accessory dwelling units.
+Chapter 25.59 ACCESSORY DWELLING UNITS 25.59.070 Development standards for accessory dwelling units.